 - Add garlic and cook until golden brown.

-- Add onion, bell pepper, and celery and cook until transparent.
+- Add onion, bell pepper, and celery, and cook until transparent, scraping the sides and bottom of the pot.

-- Turn heat down to low, and add shrimp and tomato sauce.
+- Lower heat to low, and add shrimp and tomato sauce.
 Simmer for 10 minutes, stir in water, and blend well.

 - Add all other ingredients except okra and oysters.
 Cook for about 30 minutes.